 How to spot (and avoid) a moving scam

 You’re moving!
 What an exciting time, a time of new beginnings, new routines, and new environments.
-Moving can also be stressful, unfamiliar, and a lot of work (who knew you had so much stuff!)
-Your items have made your residence a home, and now it is time to move them.
+Moving can also be stressful, unfamiliar, and a lot of work (who knew you had so much stuff!).
+Your items have made your residence a home; now it is time to move them.
 According to an AMSA finding, 21% of people hire a moving company to help save time, prevent injuries caused by heavy lifting, and to enjoy a hassle free moving experience.
 To keep the moving experience hassle free, one must find the right movers, and know how to avoid moving scams.

 We’ve all heard the stories of a moving company creating a stressful situation by showing up late, damaging goods, or even holding your items hostage for more money!
 Sadly, these unfortunate events, and even more, can happen to anyone.
 Here are 3 easiest ways to spot a moving company scam.